opnfv/functest/docs/release-notes/functest-release.rst

 License
 =======

-OPNFV Brahmaputra release note for Functest Docs
+OPNFV Colorado release note for Functest Docs
 (c) by Morgan Richomme (Orange)

-OPNFV Brahmaputra release note for Functest Docs are licensed under a Creative Commons Attribution 4.0 International License.
+OPNFV Colorado release note for Functest Docs are licensed under a Creative Commons Attribution 4.0 International License.
 You should have received a copy of the license along with this.
 If not, see <http://creativecommons.org/licenses/by/4.0/>.